nrichardsonphd/Normality-Recognition-Analyzer/README.txt

 //
 // -f <filename>		select input file for test
 // -o <filename>		select output file for test
+// -q <filename>		quiet summary, only digits and X^2, no class values
 //
 // -C #		Continuous Testing, # is for granularity
 ///////////////////////////////////////////////////////////////////////////////////////////////////